hyptechdev2015/snippets/nodejs-angular-flask-or-express.md

    //express server and node-postgress npm i express pg
    ```
-5. To install pipenv, simply open a terminal and type the following command:
+5. To install pipenv, simply open a terminal and type the following command
    ```
     //depending on the environment, you will have to use
     //pip3 instead of pip (just once)